Experience an action-packed day trip to the UNESCO-listed Knuckles Range in Sri Lanka – perfect for hikers and non-hikers alike!

 Before any physical activity it’s important to fill your belly!
 On our way to Riverston we stopped at a roadside family-run stall serving up freshly made hoppers and lentil vadai, and don’t forget the steaming hot tea.
 These types of traditional stalls run on a trust-based system: you walk in, eat what you want from the table and tell them what you had at the end.

-Remember this spot because you’ll want to stop for some post-hike treats at the end of the day!
+Remember this spot because you’ll want to stop for some post-hike treats to refuel at the end of the day!

 2. Hike to the Mini World’s End (Pitawala Pathana) near Riverston